luketurner/my-infra/README.md

 ## Note on Ingress

 Services that want to expose routes to the outside world do so with `Ingress` resources.
-These resources must be handled by your choice of ingress controller.
+These resources must be handled by your choice of ingress controller in order for services to be exposed to the Internet.

 Running in the cloud, you'd want to pick the ingress controller that corresponds to the cloud platform you're using (e.g. the AWS ALB controller.)

 Running in the homelab, I used the Traefik ingest controller that's bundled with k3s.

 ## Deployable Services